Antler: Protection against predation

-Female antlers in Reindeer
+Female antlers in reindeer

-Reindeer (Rangifer tarandus, whose sole member species R. tarandus comprises several distinctive subspecies of reindeer and caribou) are the only species within the Cervidae family that inhabit the Arctic and subarctic regions of the globe, yet their most striking distinction is the presence of pedicle after birth and antlers in both males and females.
+Reindeer (Rangifer tarandus) are the only cervid species that inhabit the Arctic and subarctic regions of the globe, yet their most striking distinction is the presence of pedicles after birth and antlers in both males and females.
 One possible reason that females of this species evolved antlers is to clear away snow so they can eat the vegetation underneath.
 Another possible reason is for female competition during winter foraging.
 Espmark (1964) observed that the presence of antlers on females is related to the hierarchy rank and is a result of the harsh winter conditions and the female dominated parental investment.
 Males shed their antlers prior to winter, while female antlers are retained throughout winter.
 Also, female antler size plateaus at the onset of puberty, around age three, while males' antler size increases during their lifetime.
 This likely reflects the differing life history strategies of the two sexes, where females are resource limited in their reproduction and cannot afford costly antlers, while male reproductive success depends on the size of their antlers because they are under directional sexual selection.
+In other species of deer, the presence of antlers in females indicates some degree of intersex condition, the frequency of which has been seen to vary from 1.5% to 0.02%.